John C. Taylor

 Email: Email Me

 John C. Taylor is one of the most accomplished and nationally recognized trial lawyers in California.
 The broad variety of cases he has tried during his career is matched by few attorneys, trying more than 125 cases to verdict, including: police shootings and civil rights, sexual abuse, serious personal injury, wrongful death, products liability, insurance bad faith, and employment.
 He has been named “Trial Lawyer of the Year” by the Consumer Attorneys Association of Los Angeles and Verdictum Juris.
 He has been listed as one of the Top Plaintiff Attorneys in CA (LA Daily Journal) and voted a “Super Lawyer” every year since the award’s inception in 2004, including more than ten years in the Top 100 and Top 10 listings.
 He has been selected multiple times by LAWDRAGON as one of The 500 Leading Lawyers in America.
+In 2022, John was named to the Lawdraon Legends list.

 Some of his record-setting outcomes include: